A woman enjoying a nutrient-dense meal, emphasizing the brain-boosting benefits of the MIND diet.

 • Other Vegetables: Try to include at least one other vegetable daily.
 A diet rich in a variety of vegetables supports overall health and provides essential nutrients that keep the brain sharp.

-• Berries: Consume berries, particularly blueberries and strawberries, at least twice a week.
+• Berries: Consume Berries, particularly blueberries and strawberries, at least twice a week.
 Berries are rich in flavonoids, which have been shown to improve memory and cognitive function.

 • Nuts: Include nuts as a snack most days.
 Nuts like almonds, walnuts, and cashews are high in healthy fats, antioxidants, and vitamin E, which is known to protect against cognitive decline.